jesuisstan/kinetic-resource-planning-simulator/README.md

 # Kinetic Resource Planning Simulator

-TypeScript implementation of the resource planning simulator (krpsim) for Ecole42 project.
+TypeScript implementation of the Kinetic Resource Planning Simulator (krpsim) for Ecole42 project.

 ## Installation and Build